Home

 Title: New Applications of Volume Inscription of Materials with Femtosecond Lasers

-Title: Laser manufacturing in the (sub)micrometric range is a versatile tool used for different applications.
+Abstract: Laser manufacturing in the (sub)micrometric range is a versatile tool used for different applications.
 Femtosecond lasers are now being used for different processes such as cutting, welding and surface texturing with high precision and velocity.

 One of the unique characteristics of femtosecond laser beams is their capability to be focused inside transparent materials and trigger non-linear effects that produce a localized change on the optical properties of the material.
 This can be exploited for several applications, among which the most popular one is waveguide inscribing.